spotify/XCMetrics/docs/Run the Backend Locally.md

 `curl -I http://localhost:8080/hello`

-## 5. Change the client's URL

-Open the file `MetricsServicePublisherHTTP.swift` and change the default url to point to localhost.

-## 6. Insert some data
+## 3. Insert Xcode build log data using the XCMetrics Client

-Run `XCMetrics` and check that the build data was inserted in the database.
+Configure a Xcode project to use `XCMetrics` as described in our [Getting Started guide](https://github.com/spotify/XCMetrics/blob/main/docs/Getting%20Started.md).
+Double check that in the Post-build action you pass localhost to the `--serviceURL` parameter: `--serviceURL http://localhost:8080/v1/metrics`.

+Once you send data to the backend by building the Xcode project where you configured `XCMetrics`, verify that it was inserted by inspecting the database.
 You can use any Postgres client like [Postico](https://eggerapps.at/postico/).
 The Postgres instance is running in localhost, port 5432.
 Check the `docker-compose.yml` file for the database name and the default user and password.
 The main table is called `builds`.
 You will see the build data in that table.

 >Note: make sure to change the authentication values when deploying your service to production not to use the default values.